nitant-p/order-book/README.md

 - Trade model: [`Trade.h`](./include/Trade.h)
 - Test suite: `tests/` (category-based fixtures)

 The engine owns two independent order books, one for bids and one for asks.
-The engine handles order processing, matching, cancellation, modification, trade capture, and ID-side routing; each `OrderBookSide` owns its own price levels and borrows active order nodes from a shared `OrderNodePool`.
+The engine handles order processing, matching, cancellation, modification, trade capture, and ID-side routing.
+Each `OrderBookSide` owns its own price levels and borrows active order nodes from a shared `OrderNodePool`.

+The shared pool will allocate Orders ahead of time and then provide the objects when needed.
+It will automatically double in size when capacity is full.

 ![Matching engine architecture](./docs/architecture/matching-engine-architecture.svg)